sidprasad/copeanddrag/README.md

     - [] Cluster visualizations do not always load.
 Could this be a Penrose bug?
     - [] Need to minimize label overlap as well as edge overlap?
 - [] Currently only show a visualization for the *first* alloy instance in the datum
-- [] Support may not be great for n-ary relations laid out, especially in clusters.
+- [] Only works for binary relations